paulrosen/zuzus-hot-five/README.md

 Create a collection called "gallery".
 It should have the following fields:
 * URL
 * alt
+* credit
+* shown (boolean)
-All of these should be strings.
+All of these should be strings, except where noted.

 ### Authentication